alahaitu/safetydemo/README.md

 # safetydemo
-A Children's Game for Safety Awareness
+Pikin Huone – A Children's Game for Safety Awareness

 A serious game to increase children's safety awareness.
 Available at http://yle.fi/pikkukakkonen/#!/pikin-huone